 The truth is, even though it’s often associated with Montessori learning it has nothing to do with it.
-Many classify pikler triangle as Waldorf toy as it’s an eco-friendly, organic and open-ended toy, but it wasn’t invented by either Rudolf Steiner or Maria Montessori.
+Many classify the pikler triangle as a Waldorf toy as it’s an eco-friendly, organic and open-ended toy, but it wasn’t invented by either Rudolf Steiner or Maria Montessori.

 What Is a Pikler Triangle?

 The Pikler Triangle was developed by Hungarian pediatrician Dr. Emmi Pikler over 100 years ago.
 She believed kids should explore the pikler triangle on their own terms.
-If they can climb it, they should be able to so freely.
+If they can climb it, they should be able to do so freely.

 The point of the triangle is that it doesn’t need to be adjusted as your child grows because it works as the foundation on which they reach developmental milestones.